scimad/scimad.github.io/_posts/2020-01-02-survey-of-the-elementary-principles.markdown

 The conservation theorem for linear and angular momentum of a particle follows from respective equations above.

-**TODO: Add something about Energy COnservation Theorem for a particle**
+**TODO: Add something about Energy Conservation Theorem for a particle**